myerjos976/Challenge-01_Code_Refactor/README.md

 ## Usage

 This site is meant to allow users to find information on Horiseon easily.
 It is meant to be accessible to all users and easier to find on search engines.
+Website contains 3 links that take the user to various sections on the site.
+The site contains alt attributes for all images which allows visually impaired to understand the content contained within the images.

 ## Credits

-Starter code by edX Boot Camp LLC.
+Starter code by edX Boot Camp LLC. <br/>
 Refactored code by Joshua Myers

 ## License